Probation Revocation Attorney Texas

 Probation, now officially referred to by the Texas Department of Criminal Justice as "community supervision," is an alternative to jail time that is offered to some individuals who have been convicted of minor or first-offense crimes and show remorse or some willingness to take responsibility for their own atonement.
 The individual on probation is allowed to go about their daily lives provided that they follow certain legal restrictions and rules.
 Sometimes, following these rules can be prohibitive to the normal routine of life, and rules get broken.
 If you've violated the terms of your probation and are facing additional charges and possibly jail time, then it is important to obtain the services of a probation violation attorney in Houston, Texas.

-Probation Revocation Attorney
+Probation Revocation and Violation Attorney in Texas

 Fort Bend County Harris County Texas Probation Revocation / Violation Attorney – Jason Lawrence Texas Probation Revocation / Violation in Fort Bend County and Harris County, Texas If you’re being charged with a probation violation, it’s absolutely critical that you seek legal counsel immediately.
 Your freedom is at stake, and if you don’t seek assistance immediately, you could find yourself facing jail time and a host of other penalties.
 That’s where we can help.